 Genki Girl: Lucky, one of the girl scouts that explores the dungeons.

 Global Currency: Cookies, besides being used in practically everything, are also used as a form of currency though not everyone agrees, especially the factory workers which were replaced by robots later on.

 News : cookie factories on strike - workers demand to stop being paid in cookies!

 Golden Super Mode: The Transmuted Grandmas◊ are basically golden super versions of the classic Grandmas.
-Additionally, the third most powerful upgrades for each building are represented by gold versions of the building's icon.
+Additionally, the fourth most powerful upgrades for each building are represented by gold versions of the building's icon.
 (The more powerful ones are pink, cyan and now melting goo.)

 "The universe has now turned into cookie dough, to the molecular level."

 Grows on Trees: Besides mining cookies from the ground, you can also "grow" cookies from a cookie plant via cookie farms◊, which were introduced in v1.0.
 Not exactly a tree per se initially though you will eventually have actual cookie bearing trees once the Cookie Trees upgrade has been unlocked.